darthblanc/converter/README.md

 # converter
-a suite of programs that may be useful in conversions.
+a suite of programs that are be useful in conversions.